OpenBB-finance/OpenBB/website/content/sdk/reference/qa/sharpe.md

 ---
 title: sharpe
-description: Documentation page on the Sharpe Ratio - a financial measure calculated in the OpenBB framework.
+description: "Documentation page on the Sharpe Ratio - a financial measure calculated" in the OpenBB framework.
 Includes parameters, source code, and instructions for plotting the Sharpe ratio in a chart.
 Relevant for quantitative finance, data analysis, and Python programming.